lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 ## Displaying User's Tasks

-Last time we left the <code>TasksListController</code> with just a blank view and nothing to show besides a title bar.
+Last time we left the `TasksListController` with just a blank view and nothing to show besides a title bar.
 In order to retrieve, create and update the user's tasks from the backend, we need something that will manage this kind of activities.

-To do so we create a simple Ruby model/class called <code>Task</code> and we use some Ruby meta-programming to create some accessors method (getters and setters).
-It seems complicated but it's not: for each of the the Task's properties (id, title and completed flag) we create a getter and a setter through <code>attr_accessor</code> and we override the <code>initialize</code> method to pass an Hash of values to the <code>Task.new</code> call to set them to the correct property.
+To do so we create a simple Ruby model/class called `Task` and we use some Ruby meta-programming to create some accessors method (getters and setters).
+It seems complicated but it's not: for each of the the Task's properties (id, title and completed flag) we create a getter and a setter through `attr_accessor` and we override the `initialize` method to pass an Hash of values to the `Task.new` call to set them to the correct property.

 To learn more about this topic, I suggest to have a look to [this tutorial](http://rubymotion-tutorial.com/7-models).